Architecture of Liverpool: Edwardian cathedrals & churches

 Liverpool's wealth as a port city enabled the construction of two enormous cathedrals, both dating from the 20th century.
 The Anglican Cathedral (1904–78), which was designed by Sir Giles Gilbert Scott and plays host to the annual Liverpool Shakespeare Festival.
 The first part of the cathedral completed was the Lady Chapel opened in 1910.
 It has one of the longest naves, largest organs and heaviest and highest peals of bells in the world.
 The Roman Catholic Metropolitan Cathedral on Mount Pleasant next to Liverpool Science Park was initially planned to be even larger.
 Of Edwin Lutyens' gigantic original design, only the crypt (1933–41) was completed before it was abandoned.
 The road running between the two cathedrals is called Hope Street, a coincidence that pleases believers.
 Giles Gilbert Scott also designed the Church of St Paul, Liverpool for the Church of England, it was built 1913–16.
 A fine Roman Catholic church of the era is St Mary of the Angels, Liverpool, England, that served a Franciscan friary, (1907–10) by Pugin & Pugin it is of brick in Italian Romanesque style.
-Also Roman Catholic is Saint Philip Neri Church designed by Matthew Honan (killed in first world war), in a Byzantine style, simplified in execution by M.J.
-Worthy & Alfred Rigby.
+Also Roman Catholic is the Church of St Philip Neri designed by Matthew Honan (killed in the First World War), in a Byzantine style, simplified in execution by M. J. Worthy and Alfred Rigby.
 The Baptist church in Dovedale Road (1905–06) is uniquely for Liverpool built from flint with red brick dressings.